Process Overload

 Common varietal associations: None

-Robert’s opinion: I’ve not handled enough of this to have strong expectations.
+Robert’s opinion: I’ve not handled enough of this to have a useful opinion.

 Anaerobic slow dry (ASD)